James Borlase: AFL career

+He was recalled early in 2026 to replace the concussed Jordon Butts.
+Borlase impressed across his first two games, curtailing star forwards Josh Treacy and Harry McKay, holding the latter to just one goal during Gather Round.

 Personal life

 Borlase is the son of Darryl Borlase and Jenny Borlase.
 His father played Australian rules football for the Port Adelaide Football Club while his mother played for the Australian netball team.
 His older sister, Ella, has represented Australia in surfboat rowing while his younger sister, Isobel, is a basketball player drafted by the Atlanta Dream in the 2024 WNBA draft.
 As of 2020, his grandfather lived on the Eyre Peninsula.